 - Salt & Pepper to taste

-Now before you go squinching your nose up at the fact that I wrap the chicken salad in a lettuce leaf as opposed to a pita or bread, I have to say, in the lettuce’s defence, that the crunch it has makes up for the lack of carbs.
+Now before you go squinching your nose up at chicken salad wrapped in a lettuce leaf as opposed to a pita or bread, I have to say, in the lettuce’s defence, that the crunch it has makes up for the lack of carbs.
 I honestly prefer it this way now.
 Also because you’re eating this on a lettuce leaf instead of two hunks of bread, you feel full but not as grossly full after eating it.
 Which means you have room to eat ice cream for dessert.